MicrosoftDocs/powerapps-docs/articles/run-app-browser.md

 2. Select the link to launch the app in the browser

 ## Sign-in to PowerApps ##
-If the app is opened from the web portal, chances are you already signed-in to PowerApps.
+If the app is opened from powerapps.com, chances are you already signed-in to PowerApps.
 If you are launching the app from the web link, you are prompted to sign-in using your Azure Active Directory credentials:

 ![Login user](./media/run-app-browser/web-login.png)